Jchea15/site_cs109/Results.md

 Strengths and shortcomings
 -------------
 take a wild guess bitch
-For more information, please see [our attempt at working with longitudinal](Long_notebook.md).
+For more information, please see [our attempt at working with longitudinal data](Long_notebook.md).

 Where do we go from here?